rayza-piedade24/greends-pml/docs/T4_cross_validation.md

 ### Accuracy metrics derived from the confusion matrix

-In general, if there are $n$ different label values, the error matrix is $n \times n$.
+In general, if there are $n$ different label values, the confusion matrix is $n \times n$.
 For simplicity, let's just consider the $2 \times 2$ error matrix, where correct predictions are called TP or TN, and the errors FP or FN.

 |           | Predicted Positive | Predicted Negative |
 |-----------|--------------------|--------------------|